BastilleBSD/bastille/README.md

   bastille [options(s)] command [option(s)] TARGET [args]

 Available Commands:
-  bootstrap   Bootstrap a FreeBSD release for container base. clone       Clone an existing container. cmd         Execute arbitrary command on targeted container(s). config      Get, set or remove a config value for the targeted container(s). console     Console into a running container. convert     Convert thin jail to thick jail, or convert a jail to a custom release. cp          cp(1) files from host or container to host or targeted container(s). create      Create a jail. destroy     Destroy a jail or release. edit        Edit jail configuration files (advanced).
+  bootstrap   Bootstrap a release for jail base. clone       Clone an existing jail. cmd         Execute arbitrary command on targeted jail(s). config      Get, set or remove a config value for the targeted jail(s). console     Console into a running jail. convert     Convert thin jail to thick jail, or convert a jail to a custom release. cp          cp(1) files from host or jail to host or targeted jail(s). create      Create a jail. destroy     Destroy a jail or release. edit        Edit jail configuration files (advanced).